NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 SPI devices can be chained together on the same shared data lines (no flipping of wires), which are typically labeled `MOSI`, `MISO`, and `SCK` (often with an additional `SS`).
 Each SPI device requires its own individual cable-select `CS` wire as only one SPI device may be active at any given time - accomplished by pulling its `CS` line of that device low (aka active-low).
 SPI runs at MHz speeds and is useful for large data block transfers.

-* The `CS` pin may be connected to any digital output pin, but it's common to use `SS` for the first device.
+* The `CS` pin may be connected to any digital output pin, but it's common to use the `SS` pin for the first device.
 Additional devices are not restricted to what pin they can or should use, but given it's a signal pin not using an interrupt-capable pin allows those to be used for interrupt driven mechanisms.
-* Many low-cost SD card reader modules on market only read SDHC sized SD cards (2GB to 32GB), with the recommended size being 32GB for most compatibility.
+* Many low-cost SPI-based SD card reader modules on market only read SDHC sized SD cards (2GB to 32GB) formatted in FAT32 (filenames limited to 8 characters plus 3 character file extension).
+  * Some SD cards simply will not play nicely with these modules and you may have to try another SD card manufacturer.
+We recommend 32GB SD cards due to overall lowest cost (5~10 $USD/SD card - smaller SD cards actually becoming _more_ expensive) and highest probability of compatibility (almost all 32GB SD cards on market being SDHC).

 SPI Devices Supported: SD card reader modules (4+MHz)